2008 United States Senate election in Virginia: Campaign

-After the conclusions of the state conventions, Democrat Mark Warner had emerged as the front-runner for the Class 2 Senate seat from Virginia.
+After the conclusions of the state conventions, Democrat Mark Warner had emerged as the front-runner for the general election.
 Some early polling showed Mark Warner leading Jim Gilmore by as much as 2–1.
 Pundits and analysts believed Virginia to be the single strongest pickup opportunity for the Democrats due to Warner's consistent lead in the polls.
 Jim Gilmore responded aggressively, mostly with ads on the Internet; his campaign had very little money.
 Gilmore attacked Warner for raising taxes during his term as governor, when he had pledged not to do so, flip-flopping among many other topics.

-On October 6, 2008, Mark Warner and Jim Gilmore debated various issues, including the Emergency Economic Stabilization Act of 2008, the Iraq War and judicial nominees.
+On October 6, Warner and Gilmore debated various issues, including the Emergency Economic Stabilization Act of 2008, the Iraq War and judicial nominees.
 The Richmond Times Dispatch sponsored the debate held at the Taubman Museum of Art, Roanoke, Virginia.

 Mark Warner argued he'd be part of a radical centrist coalition, no matter who won the presidency.
 He claimed the coalition would improve cooperation in the Congress and its subsequent public perception.
 Warner spoke of alternative energy, and Gilmore argued for offshore drilling.
 The issue of the 2004 tax increase under then-Governor Mark Warner was raised at the first debate of the campaign between Gilmore and Warner.

-The Washington Post reported on July 24, 2008, that Jim Gilmore "submitted false information on two financial disclosure forms that hid his ties to a government contractor embroiled in a legal dispute over allegations that two of its executives had conspired to defraud the federal government."
+The Washington Post reported on July 24 that Gilmore "submitted false information on two financial disclosure forms that hid his ties to a government contractor embroiled in a legal dispute over allegations that two of its executives had conspired to defraud the federal government."
 The Gilmore campaign responded by saying, the controversy was due to a "clerical error."

 On election night, Warner was declared the winner based on exit polls alone, before the votes were counted.